huntdatacenter/docs/docs/working-in-your-lab/technical-tools/x2go.md

 ::: tip NOTE
 The default suggestions in red below are for connection to software on your lab's home machine.
-Alternatives for unmanaged IAAS machines are noted as separate bullet points.
+Alternatives for unmanaged IAAS machines (for Lab coordinators) are noted as separate bullet points.
 :::

 ### In the `Session` tab